wkyoshida/wmf-task/shortdesc-api/docs/considerations.md

 ## General Availability

-- Technology and architecture
+- Technology and architecture:
-  - Investment on dedicated infra, i.e. hardware, or cloud can help the API service have the required resources to serve increased demand
+  - Investment on dedicated infra, i.e. on-prem hardware, or cloud infra can help the API service have the required resourcing to serve increased demand.
-  - Caching can be leveraged as well to ease system burden by not performing full data retrievals/processing for every request
+  - Caching can be leveraged as well to ease system burden by not performing full data retrievals/processing for every request.
+[Redis](https://redis.io/) could be used as the technology for this.
-  - Distribute the request processing can help ease the burden on single hardware and also help scale the service:
+  - Distributing the request processing can help ease the burden on single hardware and also help scale the service:
-    - Geographically-distributed hardware for multiple global regions; multiple workers
+    - Geographically-distributed hardware for multiple global regions; multiple workers.
-    - Leverage load-balancers to distribute requests/work
+    - Leverage load-balancers to distribute the requests/work.
-    - Containerazing the API with a tool like [Docker](https://en.wikipedia.org/wiki/Docker_(software)) can also help the service to scale as it can be spun up quicker in different machines
+    - Containerazing the API with a tool like [Docker](https://en.wikipedia.org/wiki/Docker_(software)) can also help the service to scale as it can be spun up with more ease in different machines.
-    - Alongside the above point, container orchestration technologies lik [kubernetes](https://github.com/kubernetes/kubernetes) can help deliver that scale with containers and manage multiple workers.
+    - Alongside the above point, container orchestration technologies like [kubernetes](https://github.com/kubernetes/kubernetes) can help deliver that scale with containers and manage multiple workers.

-- Community engagement
+- Community engagement:
-  - Communicate best practices on how users should use the API
+  - Communicate best practices on how users should use the API.
-  - Monitor for bad actors and, if needed, IP-block or something similar
+  - Monitor for bad actors and, if needed, IP-block or something similar.
-  - If needed, a rate limit could be enforced
+  - If needed, a rate limit could be enforced.

-- Good practices by the development team can help keep maintenance of the project:
+- Good practices by the development team can also help with maintenance for the project:
   - Testing, e.g. unit, integration, load, etc., to check for code quality.
-    - For instance, have to look to leverage interfaces in the code to properly use [mock](https://pkg.go.dev/github.com/stretchr/testify/mock) in the current unit tests.
+    - For instance, have to look to leverage Go interfaces in the code to properly use [mock](https://pkg.go.dev/github.com/stretchr/testify/mock) in the current unit tests.
-  - Set up good CI, e.g. GitHub Actions, Jenkins, CircleCI, AWS CodeBuild, etc. Can help the team iterate quickly and with more confidence on features/functionality.
+  - Set up good CI, e.g. GitHub Actions, Jenkins, CircleCI, AWS CodeBuild, etc. This can help the team iterate quickly and with more confidence on features/functionality.
   - Set up tools for observability, logging, metrics, alerts, uptime monitoring.
 Can help the team better understand the health of the service and be aware of issues/outages that arise.
   - Dedicated SRE, Ops, support team, or support rotation.
-  Dedicated engineering resources for ensuring uptime/operations/reliability can help as well.
+  Dedicated engineering resources for ensuring uptime/operations/reliability can help.
 Development resources can also then become more free to work on new features.